PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 synchronization.
 The former 331-line raw helper is a 17-line compatibility dispatcher and its production call supplies the Session LayoutState.

+The deep-skip Resize/affine residual island is isolated in `passes/sinet_deep_skip_layout.py`.
+Its matcher is deliberately staged into three bounded semantic resolvers: the terminal Concat/MUL/post-Transpose/ ADD/PReLU tail, the central ADD/MUL/ADD/PReLU residual stage, and the Resize-plus-affine dual branch feeding the first Concat.
+A final resolver joins those locally proven contracts and applies one all-or-nothing transaction; no stage mutates a partially matched graph.

+Four private NHWC/NCHW adapters are removed.
+The Resize branch's MUL/ADD, both channel Concats, the central residual stage, and the terminal MUL move to NHWC.
+The terminal ADD/PReLU remains on its existing canonical NHWC tensors.
+The central residual input may be either an already annotated channel-last tensor or an NCHW tensor with one explicit earlier NCHW-to-NHWC adapter.
+The former 40-by-40 shape-name heuristic is not used: relational shape and dynamic signature equality, typed permutations, and the tensor's logical/physical layout select the form.

+Each intermediate has one unique producer, exact consumer multiplicity, and valid dependency order.
+Concat shapes and signatures are derived on axis 1 in the original NCHW graph and axis 3 in the target NHWC graph.
+The Resize source, independent branch, central residual, skip branch, and terminal canonical post tensor must agree in batch and spatial axes, including conservative unknown signature propagation.
+All activation tensors are unquantized rank-four FLOAT16/FLOAT32/FLOAT64 tensors of one dtype; fused activations and public intermediate boundaries reject the complete candidate.

+Six NCHW-side affine/PReLU constants are validated against both the original NCHW broadcast and the rotated NHWC broadcast.
+The terminal ADD/PReLU constants use the canonical NHWC contract.
+Constant roles are grouped by tensor identity across the entire island; unrelated consumers receive one deterministic clone, and conflicting shared orientations reject the plan.
+The SiNet owners share one constant-application and one metadata-application implementation so clone rewiring and layout updates cannot diverge.

+The complete graph is re-resolved before apply.
+Clone names, four removals, five input changes, both Concat axes, and every metadata target are preflighted before the first write.
+One differential `ModelIRGraphIndex`, graph-ordered candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the legacy unbounded full-map loop.
+The former 641-line lowerer helper is a 17-line dispatcher and its production call supplies LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter